donnachaforde/espresso/docs/Blog.md

 Years later, when working with Java and learning about Spring's Inversion of Control (IOC) design pattern, I learnt about the concept of separating function down to it's core parts.
 For example, I realized that rendering output is quite distinct from argument parsing.
 This allowed me to provide a stdout renderer as standard but provided a means for another developer to devise a compatible renderer for there environment.

+I detailed the design thought process in a separate article on [construction](Blog-Construction.md).

 ***
 ## Style, Conventions and External Influences